iress/webservices-v4-docs/README.md

 # webservices-v4-docs

-Iess Web Services V4 is a SOAP XML based document/literal style web service.
+Iress Web Services V4 is a SOAP XML based document/literal style web service.
 It is commonly consumed in toolkits with rich SOAP support including .NET and Java.

 It can be used to access:
 * IRESS - Market Data and Web Admin